Marfan syndrome: Management

-There is no cure for Marfan syndrome, but life expectancy has increased significantly over the last few decades and is now similar to that of the average person.
+There is no cure for Marfan syndrome, but life expectancy has increased significantly since the 1970s and is now similar to that of the average person.

 Regular checkups are recommended to monitor the health of the heart valves and the aorta.
 Marfan syndrome is treated by addressing each issue as it arises and, in particular, preventive medication even for young children to slow progression of aortic dilation.
-The goal of this treatment strategy is to slow the progression of aortic dilation and prevent any damage to heart valves by eliminating heart arrythmias, minimizing the heart rate, and lowering the person's blood pressure.
+The goal of this treatment strategy is to slow the progression of aortic dilation and prevent any damage to heart valves by eliminating heart arrhythmias, minimizing the heart rate, and lowering the person's blood pressure.

 Physical activity

 The American Heart Association made the following recommendations for people with Marfan syndrome with no or mild aortic dilation: